 Who is eligible to join the Scheme?

 To join the Scheme, you must be employed by an employer who has agreed to join the Scheme.
-You will be subject to the eligibility conditions as defined in the "Section Definitions" (accompanying this booklet).
+You will be subject to the eligibility conditions as defined in the Benefit Annex.

 Constitution of the Scheme